FavourTayo/VersaBuy-Analysis/README.md

 # VersaBuy-Analysis
 ## Project Background
-VersaBuy, established in 2019 is an e-commerce wholesaler and retail distributor that caters to both modern business and niche markets.The goal was to analyze VersaBuy’s sales data, product performance, and also regional comparison to uncover actionable insights.
+VersaBuy, established in 2019 is an e-commerce wholesaler and retail distributor that caters to both modern business and niche markets.The goal was to analyze VersaBuy’s sales data, product performance, impact of discount on profit margin and also regional comparison to uncover actionable insights.
 It involved stages such as data processing, data cleaning and data visualization.

 #### Key insights and recommendations are provided on the following key areas:
 -	Sales Performance Analysis: Evaluation of historical sales pattern, focusing on revenue, order volume and average order value.